Acts 6

 Acts 6 is the sixth chapter of the Acts of the Apostles in the New Testament of the Christian Bible.
 It records the institution of the first seven deacons, and the work of one of them, Stephen.
-The book containing this chapter is anonymous but early Christian tradition uniformly affirmed that Luke composed this book as well as the Gospel of Luke.
+Early Christian tradition uniformly affirmed that Luke composed this book as well as the Gospel of Luke, while scholarly opinion on the tradition was evenly divided at the end of the 20th century.
 Joseph T. Lienhard refers to a "Stephen cycle" evident in the deliberate connection between the institution of the seven and the narrative about Stephen in this chapter and chapter 7.

 Text

 Acts 4:31–37; 6:8-15 on the recto side of Papyrus 8 (4th century).

 The original text was written in Koine Greek.
 This chapter is divided into 15 verses.
 In terms of the number of verses, this is the shortest chapter in the Acts of the Apostles.

 Textual witnesses

 Some early manuscripts containing the text of this chapter are: